 For more information, see Creating and managing custom roles.

 Shared VPCs in Google Cloud use the Organization resource for grouping.
 Project resources can only be connected to Shared VPCs in the same Organization.
-A project that moves to a new Organization won't preserve the Shared VPC connection.
+A project that has a Shared VPC connection cannot be moved to a new Organization.
+To perform the move, you must first disconnect and deprovision the Shared VPC networks you want to move.

 Shared VPCs are implemented using a host project where the Shared VPC is provisioned, and service projects are permitted to use the Shared VPCs.